 Lotus Self-Defense was created by Ajarn (Thai word for teacher) Precha Mahachanavong in Ubon Ratchathani, Thailand.
 Ajarn Precha named his unique martial art after the lotus flower, which is widespread throughout Thailand.
 The lotus flower is very popular in Thailand and has its own festival once a year.
 The pedals of the lotus flower branch outward into many different directions, but the lotus keeps a strong inner core.
 This is like the martial art LOTUS, which branches out into techniques from Judo, Kajukenbo, and Aikido, but has the solid Muay Thai foundation.

 Lotus was created during the Vietnam War era.
-United States Air Force airman Robert Price earned a black belt from Ajarn Precha.
+United States Air Force Airman Robert Price earned his first degree black belt from Ajarn Precha in October 1972.
 According to Price, when he transferred to Thailand from South Korea, Price joined Mr. Park's Tae Kwon Do class on the military base.
 Price had just left South Korea, where he obtained the rank of black belt in Tang Soo Do.

 One evening in Thailand, Price and a few other American servicemen went walking through downtown Ubon Ratchathani, when they came across a Kenpo Karate class taught by Ajarn Precha.
 Price was very impressed with the karate class.
 He saw students simulating breaking arms, throwing and sweeping each other, and performing forward and backward rolling maneuvers.
 Price did not learn those techniques in South Korea and wanted to add them to his Tang Soo Do arsenal.
 Price and a couple of his friends joined Ajarn Precha's class.
 The class consisted of nine students, including Price.
 It soon became apparent to Price that Ajarn Precha was teaching more material than just the Kenpo training Ajarn Precha received while studying under Kajukenbo Master Tony Lasit.
 Ajarn Precha was blending his hand strikes and katas from Kenpo, sweeps and throws from judo, and wristlocks from Aikido.
 From Muay Thai, Ajarn Precha combined elbow strikes, knee strikes, kicks, leg blocks, and hardcore physical conditioning in his teachings.

 According to Price, Ajarn Precha asked him one day, "What do you think of my style?"
-Price replied he liked it, but did not think it was strictly Kenpo.
+Price replied he liked it, but did not think it was strictly Kenpo because of the Muay Thai and throws.
 Ajarn Precha agreed, and Price said he then encouraged Ajarn Precha to develop his own martial art style based upon his present teachings.
-During an interview with Price conducted by Tucker Axum III, Price stated he helped Ajarn Precha with the organization of Lotus.
+The interview with Price provides additional information.

 During the late 1960's and early 1970's, Thai boxing was being continually challenged by outside martial arts.
 December of 1973 saw the first of "leading exponents" of Kung Fu from Hong Kong knocked out in the first round.
 The defeated fighters claimed to be at a disadvantage by having to wear gloves and being unfamiliar with Muay Thai rules.
 A revenge match, this time allowing bare hands, was accepted by the Thai's.
 That match took place on January 22, 1974 as part of the Chinese New Year celebration.
 Five Kung Fu experts from Hong Kong arrived bare fisted and were quickly devastated by the Muay Thai boxers.
 The fights lasted only six minutes and twenty-two seconds (0:06:22) total!
 All the Kung Fu fighters were knocked out in the first round.
 (Lotus Black Belt Instructor Roy Harrington stated that even when he was training in Thailand in the early 1970's, Lotus continued to evolve with more and more emphasis placed on Muay Thai.)